 After this realization I went out and purchased a few hens & chicks to plant in a new planter.
 Another thing I learned was that these plants’ biggest enemy was over watering so I chose a terra-cotta for their container.

 It was a little too new for my taste so I tried the yogurt and moss trick to age the pot.
 Unfortunately it proceeded to rain here for days and now it just looks like a dirty pot.
 Hopefully once we have a few nice sunny days it will gain some patina.

 For added drainage I filled the bottom with some gravel and planted the three plants with a cactus and succulent soil mix.

 Then I topped it off with a little fancy rock mix to help keep the leaves from sitting on the wet soil.

 Here’s an old hypertufa planter that had a few dead plants in it.
 A little while back I added a Sempervivum, this hen has lots of chicks, and a Sedum ground cover.
 Sedums are also great hardy succulents, but most grow very large or are ground covers and I just love the rosette look of the Hens and Chicks.
 Sadly, the finger-like succulent in the background appears to be a tender succulent so I may lose it.
-I don’t plant on bringing these indoors come fall but will probably move them closer to the house once winter comes for added protection.
+I don’t plan on bringing these indoors come fall but will move them onto our screened in porch for the winter.